dalane/addiction/README.md

 npm start
 ```

 This will output to the command line "Hello World from Foo!".
+A quick look around the files (starting with main.js)
+will give an idea of how to use the container.

 ## Usage